revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 - Streams are just sequence of data from a source.
 - With Java 8, we can do manipulation on data using stream API.
 - Example: Youtube
     - If we are watching a video all the content of the video will not be loaded at once.
-As the time elapses we will get the content.
+As the time elapses, we will get the content.

 </blockquote>
 </details>